Svayam Bhagavan: Comparison

 Some early schools of thought, such as Pancaratra in particular, refer to Vasudeva-Krishna (Krishna, the son of Vasudeva) as the source of all incarnations and as no different from the ultimate and absolute reality, and as non-distinct from Vasudeva and any other manifestations of the supreme self.

 Krishnaism

-The term Krishnaism has been used to describe the cults of Krishna, reserving the term "Vaishnavism" for cults focusing on Vishnu in which Krishna is an Avatar, rather than a transcended being.
+The term Krishnaism has been used to describe the devotees of Krishna, reserving the term "Vaishnavism" for devotees focusing on Vishnu in which Krishna is an Avatar, rather than a transcended being.

-"Greater Krishnaism" corresponds to the second and dominant phase of Vaishnavism, revolving around the cults of Vasudeva, Krishna, and Gopala.
+"Greater Krishnaism" corresponds to the second and dominant phase of Vaishnavism, revolving around the devotees of Vasudeva, Krishna, and Gopala.
 Today the faith has a significant following outside of India as well.
 Supremacy of Krishna is the key concept of Krishnaism.
 Gaudiya is one of the main traditions worshiping Radha Krishna that developed this concept.